main banner

 Squadron Leader Bowie was proceeding to Belfast on leave from his station at Parranport, Cornwall, England and borrowed the plane from a pal to take him.
 He lost his way and was observed by Garda at Carlow, Military at Maryborough and Athlone and Garda at Ballaghaderreen where he was seen to circle before coming down, on what he thought was good landing ground, but on touching earth the plane got stuck in bog and has been salvaged by the Air Corps.

 There is an interesting letter written by a Thomas Connell from Ballymote, Co.
 Sligo, written to the Military Hospital on the Curragh.
-He was expecting that the South African Pilot woudl have been 'imprisoned' and would have needed care for the cut he received on his face.
+He was expecting that the South African Pilot would have been 'imprisoned' and would have needed care for the cut he received on his face.
 Mr Connell thought that maybe a relative was married to the pilot.
 It is interesting that the military report makes no mention of any injuries to Sqn/Ldr Bowie.

 The Air Britain book, The Anson File, provides a potted history of the aircraft involved.
 It had been assigned during first to 1310 Flight followed by 83 Group Support Unit with its final assignment being to 19 Staging Post of RAF Transport Command.
 The latter unit was an administrative unit based at RAF station Perranporth in Cornwall, England.
 The Imperial War Museum defined a Transport Command Staging Post as: RAF Transport Command maintains a series of Staging Posts around the world varying in size from small airfields to major RAF stations.
 Their principle task is the transport of passengers and freight together with the associated fuelling, repair and maintenance for the aircraft and the provision of meals and accommodation for passengers and aircrew.
 The staging post system is described in The Royal Air Force Medical Services, edited by Samuel Cuthbert Rexford-Welch as being akin to railway services, in so much as the Staging Posts acted llike train stations for arriving aircraft.
-Transport Command was involved with all forms of transport of personnel, material and aircraft and these administrative units provided a home for otherwise homeless aircraft and personnel moving between permanant postings.
+Transport Command was involved with all forms of transport of personnel, material and aircraft and these administrative units provided a home for otherwise homeless aircraft and personnel moving between permanent postings.
 And it seems, these could have assigned to them a light transport like the Anson for general communications and transport flights.

 Anson NK241 ended its useful days in the bog at Boleysillagh.
 Captain P O'Sullivan of the Irish Air Corps reported some days after the landing that salvage of the aircraft was completed on the 17th March.
 The team stayed at a boarding house in Ballaghadeereen but were joined on the second last day by 20 men from Boyle Army barracks and they assisted in the removal of the two engines.
 The condition of the aircraft was described as: Fuselage twisted and badly strained by landing.
 Engines and tail plane undamaged."
 As a result, the engines, instruments and tail unit were removed and dispatched to Northern Ireland, being passed over the border at Belleek on St Patricks Day, 17th March.
 It seems that an RAF Officer, well known to the Irish military from his many visits to crash sites over the years, H S Moore, attended the crash site in the week after the crash in his role as Liason officer with RAF Northern Ireland.
 With his agreement it was decided that the remainder of the aircraft should be burned in situ to avoid the difficulty of salvage in the bog.
 It was commented however in the December 1991 Echoes, that this might not have happened as some locals recalled using the wreck as a shelter.